Characters of the Marvel Cinematic Universe: M–Z: Rusty / Shatterstar

 Rusty (portrayed by Lewis Tan), also known as Shatterstar, is a mutant alien from Earth-10005 who is a friend of Wade Wilson and a former X-Force member.

-As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
-Tan reprises his role from the 20th Century Fox film Deadpool 2.
+As of 2026, the character has appeared in one project: the film Deadpool & Wolverine.
+Tan reprises his role from 20th Century Fox's X-Men film series.

 S

 Garthan Saal

 Garthan Saal (portrayed by Peter Serafinowicz) is a highly respected member of the Nova Corps that held the rank of Denarian.
 He was killed during the Battle of Xandar, bravely attempting to keep Ronan the Accuser from destroying the entire planet.

-As of 2025, the character has appeared in one project: the film Guardians of the Galaxy.
+As of 2026, the character has appeared in one project: the film Guardians of the Galaxy.
 An alternate universe variant of Saal appeared in one project: the Disney+ animated series What If...?.

+Leonard Samson

+Dr. Leonard Samson (portrayed by Ty Burrell) is a psychiatrist who works at Culver University and dated Betty Ross during the time her ex, Bruce Banner, was in hiding as a fugitive.
+Upon discovering that Banner has returned, Samson feels jealous and fears for Betty's safety, leading him to inform her father, General Thaddeus Ross, of Banner's whereabouts.
+This results in a military attack on the Culver University campus, where, after witnessing the brutality of the military operation and seeing Banner as, the Hulk, protecting Betty, Samson regrets his decision and confronts General Ross, criticizing his obsession with capturing the Hulk.

+As of 2026, the character has appeared in one project: the film The Incredible Hulk.

+James Sanders / Speed Demon

+James Sanders (voiced by Roger Craig Smith), also known as Speed Demon, is a criminal in an alternate universe who maintains a romantic relationship with his partner in crime Maria Vasquez.
+He and Vasquez acquire high-tech equipment from the scientist Otto Octavius to aid them in their crimes, with Sanders receiving boots that grant him superhuman speed.
+The pair attempt to rob a jewelry store using their new equipment, but are defeated by Spider-Man.

+As of 2026, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.

 Sara

 Sara (portrayed by Sheila Atim) is a Master of the Mystic Arts.

-As of 2025, the character has appeared in one project: the film Doctor Strange in the Multiverse of Madness.
+As of 2026, the character has appeared in one project: the film Doctor Strange in the Multiverse of Madness.
 An alternate universe variant of Sara appeared in one project: the Disney+ animated series Marvel Zombies.